metadew/iesi/docs/pages/tutorial/helloworldscript.md

 ./iesi-metadata.cmd -load -type general
 ```

-This command saves your new `HelloWorldScript` script in the database in the backend.
-You will now be able to access it with the next command(s).
+This allows you to store/load your created 'HelloWorld'-script in the configured central repository.
+You will now be able to execute your script with the next command(s).

 ## Execute the script